mssandeepkamath/vm-iaas-wizard/README.md

 - Configure basic networking for communication between virtual machines and the host system.
 - Receive informative error messages that guide you through potential issues for a smooth experience.

-The command-line interface (CLI) of Minimal-IaaS-Manager is developed using [Cobra](https://github.com/spf13/cobra), a popular library for building command-line applications in Go.
+The command-line interface (CLI) of VM-IaaS-Wizard is developed using [Cobra](https://github.com/spf13/cobra), a popular library for building command-line applications in Go.
 Cobra provides a robust framework for creating intuitive and feature-rich CLI commands, making it easier for users to interact with virtual machines.

 ### 2. Backend Server